 This is very noticeable in cartoon movies!

-From the top of my head, the Lion King 2 and The Hunchback of Notre-Dame have a few scenes where this is very obvious.
+From the top of my head, the Lion King 2 and The Hunchback of Notre-Dame

+Color temperature is how you can transmit different emotion and settings in color theory.
 Different light sources produce different colored light.

 For example, the flame of a candle emits an orange color, the sun warms us and emits a yellowish tone, sometimes orange, red or even pink.

-By association, we consider this colors, warm.
+By association, we consider these colors, warm.

 Another example: we associate water and rain with cold and often paint these with blue or greyish tones.